Brendan Fraser: Personal life

-As of February 2018, Fraser lives in Bedford, New York.
 Since September 2022, Fraser has been in a relationship with makeup artist Jeanne Moore.
 The couple made their red-carpet debut at the 2022 Venice Film Festival, and Fraser expressed his gratitude to Moore during his acceptance speech for the Oscar for Best Actor at the 95th Academy Awards.

-Fraser also speaks French and serves on the board of directors for FilmAid International.
+Fraser speaks French and serves on the board of directors for FilmAid International.
 He is an accomplished amateur photographer and has used several instant cameras in movies and on TV shows, most notably in his guest roles on Scrubs.
 In his first appearance, he used a Polaroid pack film, and in his second appearance, he used a Holga with a Polaroid back, a Japanese-only model.
-The book Collector's Guide to Instant Cameras includes a dedication to Fraser.
-He is also an accomplished amateur archer.
+He is an accomplished amateur archer.

 Health

-In 2018, Fraser stated publicly that the physical demands of the stunts and maneuvers he had performed in his action and comedy roles had required him to undergo several surgeries over a period of seven years, including a partial knee replacement, a laminectomy, and vocal-cord surgery.
+In 2018, Fraser stated publicly how the physical demands of stunts and other activities he had performed in some films led to several surgeries over a period of seven years, including a partial knee replacement, a laminectomy, and vocal-cord surgery.

 Sexual assault allegation against Philip Berk

-In 2018, Fraser said publicly that, at a luncheon in 2003, he had been sexually assaulted by Philip Berk, the then-president of the Hollywood Foreign Press Association (HFPA), the nonprofit organization that votes for the Golden Globe Awards.
-Berk described Fraser's account as a "total fabrication", but in his 2014 memoir, he acknowledged having groped Fraser "in jest".
-The stress he experienced from a succession of events, including his divorce, his health problems, the death of his mother, and making the alleged assault public, plunged Fraser into a major depression that led to a break in his career.
+In 2018, Fraser disclosed a sexual assault allegation against Philip Berk, the president of the Hollywood Foreign Press Association (HFPA), the nonprofit organization that votes for the Golden Globe Awards.
+Fraser claimed Berk assaulted him by groping his groin and genitals during a 2003 industry luncheon, and also said the incident triggered a mental health crisis and fear of speaking up and harming his career.
+Berk initially described Fraser's account as a "total fabrication", but in his 2014 memoir, he acknowledged having groped Fraser "in jest".
+The stress Fraser experienced from a succession of events, including his divorce, his health problems, the death of his mother, and discussing the Berk incident plunged him into a depression that led to a break in his career.

-Several publications and social media users assumed that Fraser had been blacklisted from Hollywood because of his accusation against Berk.
+Several publications and social media users assumed Fraser had been blacklisted from Hollywood because of his accusation against Berk.
 In the 2018 GQ article in which Fraser first made his allegation public, he said, "The phone does stop ringing in your career, and you start asking yourself why.
 There's many reasons, but was [my allegation] one of them?
 I think it was."
-However, in Fraser's 2019 appearance on the radio show Sway in the Morning, he expressed a different view, saying, "I don't think the HFPA really wield that much power."
+In Fraser's 2019 appearance on the radio show Sway in the Morning, he expressed a different view, saying, "I don't think the HFPA really wield that much power."
 In 2022, Fraser told GQ that if the HFPA nominated him for a Golden Globe that year for his most recent film, The Whale, he would "not participate" because of his "history" with the organization.
+He was nominated for Best Actor in a Motion Picture – Drama and did not attend the event; he lost the award to Austin Butler.